R2PS: Worst-Case Robust Real-Time Pursuit Strategies under Partial Observability: Finding Robust Real-Time Pursuit Strategies (R2PS) via Adversarial Reinforcement Learning across Graphs

 Technically, we use soft-actor critic (SAC) \citep{haarnoja2018soft,christodoulou2019soft} as the backbone RL algorithm and employ a decentralized architecture with a parameter-sharing graph neural network (GNN) \citep{cao2023ariadne,lu2025equilibrium} to represent the graph-based policy of the homogeneous pursuers.
 The SAC algorithm features a self-adaptive entropy regularization that balances exploration and exploitation, with double Q-learning \citep{hasselt2010double} employed to avoid overestimation.
 The GNN architecture combines multi-head self-attention \citep{vaswani2017attention} with adjacent-matrix masks to encode graph-based states.
 The state embedding is then sent into a decoder followed by a pointer network \citep{vinyals2015pointer} for graph-based policy output.

-The implementation details and hyperparameter setting are reserved in Appendix \ref{C} to save space.
+The implementation details and hyperparameter setting are reserved in Appendix \ref{C} to save space\footnote{Code can be found at https://github.com/Cahemgco/EPG\_code.}.
 According to the corresponding analysis, the overall time complexity of computing the graph-based state feature is $\mathcal{O}(n^2m)$, where $n=\left|\mathcal{V}\right|$ is the number of vertices in the graph, and $m$ is the number of pursuers.
 Since the complexity of GNN queries is also $\mathcal{O}(n^2m)$, and the complexity of preserving $\rm{Pos}$ and $\rm{belief}$ is $\tilde{\mathcal{O}}(n)$, the overall inference time complexity of the RL pursuer policy at each timestep is only $\mathcal{O}(n^2m)+\mathcal{O}(n^2m)+\tilde{\mathcal{O}}(n)=\mathcal{O}(n^2m)$.
 In comparison, the time complexity of recomputing DP policies is $\tilde{\mathcal{O}}(n^{m+1})$ under dynamically changing graph structures (see \cite{lu2025equilibrium}), as Algorithm \ref{Algorithm} needs to be repeatedly executed.
 Here we briefly show the inference time gap arising from this complexity distinction.
 When $n=1000$ and $m=2$, it takes over $2$ minutes to run Algorithm \ref{Algorithm} at each timestep using an Intel Core i9-13900HX CPU.
 The inference time of our GNN-represented RL policy, however, is less than $1$ second under the same condition.
-Our subsequent tests further show this inference can be reduced to below $0.01$ seconds under GPU accelerations.
+Under GPU accelerations, the time can be further reduced to below $0.01$ seconds (see Section 5.3).